 For item (iv) above, If the total Submissions to Self-Provide an AS exceeds the maximum System Region and regional requirement for the relevant AS in an AS Region, then Self-Provided AS is pre-qualified pro-rata with respect to their Submissions to Self-Provide AS.
 When there are over-lapping AS Regions defined, CAISO enforces a priority order on the AS Regions for the pro-rata qualification processing.
-Finally, after all regional requirements are enforced for determination of pre-qualified Self-Provided AS does not exceed the System Region AS requirements.
+Finally, after all regional requirements are enforced for determination of pre-qualified Self-Provided of AS, the System requirements are enforced to ensure that the total qualified Self-Provided AS does not exceed the System Region AS requirements.

-- This priority order only applies to the qualification of Self-Provided AS in an AS Region where a maximum AS procurement limit is specified.
+- ➤ This priority order only applies to the qualification of Self-Provided AS in an AS Region where a maximum AS procurement limit is specified.
 Unlike minimum AS Region procurement limits, which are specified for each AS type individually, a maximum procurement limit is enforced on all upward AS types in the AS Region collectively not to exceed the System Region AS requirements. - Therefore, when the maximum procurement limit is reached within an AS Region due to over-supply of self-provision of upward AS, these self-provision schedules are disqualified on a pro-rata bases starting with the lowest priority AS types.
 The priority of upward AS types (meaning the hierarchy of valuing upward AS types), from highest to lowest, is as follows: